The History of Wristwatches

 Sun Dials and Water Cleps

 The wristwatch history started hundreds of years ago.
-In European latitudes, the sun's height has long been sufficient to determine the time of day.
+The sun's height has long been sufficient in European latitudes to determine the time of day.
 The Egyptians designed the first sundials.
 After crossing Greece, the idea came to Rome: the oldest Roman sundial, installed in the 3rd century BC.
 J.C. was booty taken from the Greeks.
 It was delayed for 100 years until it was noticed that it indicated the wrong time.

 Are you wondering when the first wristwatch was invented?